 Educational settings undertake an array of work to improve good attendance by providing information, guidance and support to parents/carers and children.
-We have produced an Attendance Strategy and Action Plan, which sets out the city’s vision of working together to improve attendance in:
+We have produced an Attendance Policy, which sets out the city’s vision of working together to improve attendance in:

 - early years settings